reactql/docs/docs/state/demo.md

 # Running the demo

 ---
-Now if we fire up our project with `npm start`, we see this:
+After designing our screens, we might have something that looks like this:

 ![No-todos](img/redux1.png)